Engel & Völkers

 7. Hire a conveyancer

 After finalizing the sales agreement, it is highly advisable to seek the assistance of a professional conveyancing service.
-They will handle the intricate details of the sales process and guide you through each of the following steps.
+For a small conveyancing fee, they will handle the intricate details of the sales process and guide you through each of the following steps.

 8. Apply for an NOC